mne-tools/mne-python/doc/source/manual/mne.rst

 produce stc or w files which contain the numerical current estimate data in a simple binary format for postprocessing.
-These files can be displayed in mne_analyze , see Chapter 7, utilized in the cross-subject averaging process, see Chapter 8, and read into Matlab using the MNE Matlab toolbox, see Chapter 10.
+These files can be displayed in mne_analyze , see :ref:`ch_interactive_analysis`, utilized in the cross-subject averaging process, see :ref:`ch_morph`, and read into Matlab using the MNE Matlab toolbox, see :ref:`ch_matlab`.

 The command-line options to mne_make_movie are explained in the following subsections.